Elvin94/postgres-on-docker/README.md

-# How to install docker and deploy postgres docker image
+# How to install docker and deploy postgres docker image using LinuxONE Community Cloud
 Running postgresql on docker

 ## Prerequisites